cdwetal/address_book/README.md

 ## Installing

-To install the address_book app, please be sure to setup your MySQL database properly.
+To install the address_book app, extract the downloaded zip file anywhere on your harddrive.
+Please be sure to setup your MySQL database properly.
 You only need to issue the command
 ```
 CREATE DATABASE address_book;
 ```